Who is a Accountant?

 Types of a Accountant

-Certified Public Accountant: A Certified Public Accountant is a person who supports big organisations and high-value individuals with various financial aspects such as taxation and planning of financial statements.
+Certified Management Accountant: A Certified Management Accountant is a person who supports big organisations and high-value individuals with various financial aspects such as taxation and planning of financial statements.
 Some of the tasks performed by CPS are studying financial records, preparing tax forms and overseeing audits.
 It is compulsory for CPAs to have an accounting degree and a CPA certification.

 Forensic accountants: Forensic accountants are a type of certified public accountants who examine financial records and statements that can further be used as evidence.
 Generally forensic accountants where they assist in disapproving of fake claims and other policies.
 They can also work on business disputes, divorces, and fraudulent financial cases.